attkap/CustomerServiceGPT/README.md

 python -m src.main
 ```

 All prompts used for interacting with the OpenAI API are stored in `constants/system_messages`.
+To set categories, you need to create the respective context files in `data/category_contexts` and adjust the system prompt for the categorization function.

 ## Project Structure